-The overall services provided in our common learning environment include, but are not limited to, the following:
+The overall services provided include, but are notlimited to, the following:

 - Differentiated and or personalized instruction

 - Various classroom accommodations

-- Various responses to intervention (RTI) in the classroom
+- Various responses to intervention the classroom

 - Various testing accommodations

 - Assistive technology

 - Small group instruction

 - Small group interventions

-- 1:1 interventions
+- 1:1 intervention

-- 1:1 support from a Learning Support Assistant
+- 1:1 support from an Individual Learning Support Assistant

 - Modified curriculum and assessment

-- Referral to The Child Development Center for supportive services including speech, Occupational Therapy, Physical Therapy, Psychological Evaluations
+- Referral to external agencies for supportive services including speech,

+Occupational Therapy, Physical Therapy and Psychological Evaluations

-STUDENT SUPPORT SERVICES
+LEARNING SUPPORT TEAM SERVICES

-All our personalized learning services are gathered under one overarching umbrella, which we refer to as our Student Support Services.
-Our Student Support Team comprises specialist teachers (special education needs and English language acquisition experts), learning assistants, student counselors, our colleague counselor and is headed by our Inclusion Coordinator.
-Our Student Support Team is supervised by a Senior Leadership Team member (UAS Deputy Director) and supported by an Inclusion Champion from the Board of Governors.
-The Student Support Team works in close collaboration with all teachers and other educational staff to promote and implement inclusive education across the school by removing barriers to learning and ensuring an inclusive culture.
+Our Learning Support Team comprises of specialist teachers (special education needs, Gifted and Talented, and English language acquisition experts), learning support assistants, individual learning support assistants, student counselors and is headed by our Inclusion Leader.
+Our Learning Support Team is supervised by a Senior Leadership Team member and supported by an Inclusion Govenor.
+The Learning Support Team works in close collaboration with all teachers and other educational staff to promote and implement inclusive education acrossthe school by removing barriers to learning and ensuring an inclusive culture.